Lisa Teasley

-Lisa Teasley is an American Writer and Artist.
+Lisa Teasley is an American writer and artist.
 Her first book, the story collection Glow in the Dark (2002) won the Gold Pen and Pacificus Foundation awards.
 Her second and third books, the novels Dive (2004) and Heat Signature (2006), address gender, race, intercultural and justice issues.
-She is the writer and presenter of the BBC television documentary “High School Prom” (2006).
-She is the Senior Editor, Fiction for the Los Angeles Review of Books.
-She lives in Los Angeles.
+Teasley’s fourth book is the story collection Fluid (2023).
+She is the writer and presenter of the BBC television documentary “High School Prom” (2006), and the librettist of the opera The Passion of Nell, for Long Beach Opera, 2026.
+She was the Senior Editor, Fiction for the Los Angeles Review of Books from 2016-2021.
+She lives in Los Angeles and Mendocino.

 Early life and education

-Lisa Teasley was born and raised in Los Angeles, California, to Larkin Teasley and Violet Williams.
-Her father is African-American, her mother is Panamanian.
+Lisa Teasley was born and raised in Los Angeles, California, to Larkin Teasley and Violet Teasley.
+Her father was African-American and former CEO of the largest black-owned insurance company Golden State Mutual in the U.S., her mother was Panamanian and an accessories designer.
 Teasley studied English literature and Creative Writing at UCLA.
 She studied art on summer scholarship at Otis/Parsons.
 Her first job was a paid internship with the Los Angeles Times, and then she worked as a researcher for Forbes magazine.

 Art

 Lisa Teasley is also a visual artist.
 As a painter, she has had a one-woman show at the Watts Towers Art Center, with John Outterbridge as director and curator.
 Her group shows include Brockman Gallery, the Los Angeles County Museum of Art's Rental & Sales Gallery, and the Pittsburgh Center for the Arts.
 Teasley was a member of the former art collective HowDoYouSayYaminAfrican?, aka the Yams, who debuted their first film at the 2014 Whitney Biennial.